-TIMOTHY SAUER[†], TYRUS BERRY[†], DONALD EBEIGBE[‡], MICHAEL M. NORTON[‡], ANDREW WHALEN^{‡§}, AND STEVEN J. SCHIFF[‡]¶
+TIMOTHY SAUER[†], TYRUS BERRY[†], DONALD EBEIGBE[‡], MICHAEL M. NORTON[‡], ANDREW J. WHALEN[§], AND STEVEN J. SCHIFF[¶]

-5Abstract.
-It is known that the parameters in the deterministic and stochastic SEIR epidemic 6 models are structurally identifiable.
-For example, from knowledge of the infected population time 7 series I(t) during the entire epidemic, the parameters can be successfully estimated.
-In this article 8 we observe that estimation will fail in practice if only infected case data during the early part of 9 the epidemic (pre-peak) is available.
-This fact can be explained using a long-known phenomenon called dynamical compensation.
-We use this concept to derive an unidentifiability manifold in the 10 parameter space of SEIR that consists of parameters indistinguishable to I(t) early in the epidemic.
-11 Thus, identifiability depends on the extent of the system trajectory that is available for observation.
-13 Although the existence of the unidentifiability manifold obstructs the ability to exactly determine the 14parameters, we suggest that it may be useful for uncertainty quantification purposes.
-A variant of 15 SEIR recently proposed for COVID-19 modeling is also analyzed, and an analogous unidentifiability surface is derived.
+Abstract.
+It is known that the parameters in the deterministic and stochastic SEIR epidemic models are structurally identifiable.
+For example, from knowledge of the infected population time series I(t) during the entire epidemic, the parameters can be successfully estimated.
+In this article we observe that estimation will fail in practice if only infected case data during the early part of the epidemic (prepeak) is available.
+This fact can be explained using a well-known phenomenon called dynamical compensation.
+We use this concept to derive an unidentifiability manifold in the parameter space of SEIR that consists of parameters indistinguishable from I(t) early in the epidemic.
+Thus, identifiability depends on the extent of the system trajectory that is available for observation.
+Although the existence of the unidentifiability manifold obstructs the ability to exactly determine the parameters, we suggest that it may be useful for uncertainty quantification purposes.
+A variant of SEIR recently proposed for COVID-19 modeling is also analyzed, and an analogous unidentifiability surface is derived.